-Agriprotein, a company from South Africa, has developed a way of both addressing food waste and providing sustainable animal feed by harnessing the metabolism of more than 8 billion winged helpers.
+Agriprotein, a company from South Africa, has developed a way of addressing food waste and providing sustainable animal feed by harnessing the metabolism of more than eight billion winged helpers.

 Just as the circular economy is inspired by natural systems, Agriprotein’s waste conversion process has also been tested and perfected by nature.
 For over a hundred million years fly species have been breaking down waste material, whilst providing food for fish, birds and animals higher up the food chain.
 This is the essence of Agriprotein’s business - black soldier flies (hermetia illucens) are used to transform discarded organic matter to high quality protein feed for the fish, poultry and other industries.

 The process, illustrated on the infographic below, starts when organic food waste is collected and transported to the Agriprotein facility.
 The waste is processed, removing recyclable or non-organic materials and then crushed into a paste.
-Black soldier flies are brought together in climate-optimised cages to mate leading to each female laying about 500 eggs which hatch out after about 5 days.
-The resultant larvae are then scattered over the organic waste (nicknamed ‘larvae lunch’), increasing their weight by about 200 times in 10 days and converting the organic nutrients into protein.
+Black soldier flies are brought together in climate-optimised cages to mate.
+This leads to each female laying about 500 eggs which hatch out after about five days.
+The resultant larvae are then scattered over the organic waste (nicknamed ‘larvae lunch’), increasing their weight by about 200 times in ten days and converting the organic nutrients into protein.
 The larvae are then dried and milled to remove fat, creating a 55% protein natural organic animal feed product called MagMeal.
 The fat can be converted into an oil (called MagOil) providing an omega-rich health supplement for animals or used as biofuel.
-The remaining organic material by now has been transformed into a nutrient rich compost which can be returned to farms to regenerate soils.
+By now, the remaining organic material has been transformed into a nutrient rich compost which can be returned to farms to regenerate soils.

 An Agriprotein factory can process 250 tonnes of organic matter each day, equivalent to about 90,000 tonnes per year.
 This volume of material produces 5000 tonnes of MagMeal, 2000 tonnes of MagOil and 20,000 tonnes of MagSoil.

-The benefits of the Agriprotein process are evident on many levels - from financial rewards to climate change mitigation to protecting dwindling fish stocks in our oceans.
+The benefits of the Agriprotein process are evident on many levels - from financial rewards and climate change mitigation, to protecting dwindling fish stocks in our oceans.

-The current price of fishmeal is about $1600 per tonne, so each Agriprotein factory potentially generates over $7 million/year, with additional revenue from sales of oil and compost.
+The current price of fishmeal is about US1,600 per tonne, so each Agriprotein factory potentially generates over US 7 million per year, with additional revenue from sales of oil and compost.
 The financial benefits are higher if you include the avoidance of costs associated with the disposal of organic matter.

 Scaling up this technology, Agriprotein plan to build 200 by 2027, is maybe just what is needed to give our precious oceans a well needed opportunity to regenerate.